-Line 4 -Late File Penalty, Late Payment Penalty, and Interest.
+Line 4-Late Filing Penalty, Late Payment Penalty, and Interest.
 This line allows you to use a simplified worksheet to estimate the penalties and interest you may owe.

 Caution: The calculation of penalties and interest you report on your return is an approximation.
 The department will recalculate this amount and adjust penalties and interest if necessary.
 This adjustment may result in more or less penalties and interest owed.
 If you and your spouse are filing on separate returns, penalties and interest are based on the amount that each spouse owes.
 If both spouses owe additional tax, penalties, or interest, they will receive individual Notices of Assessment for the amount they owe.

 Interest.
-If you do not pay 100 percent of your income tax liability by April 15, 2021, you must pay 3 percent annual interest, computed daily on the amount you owe.
-Multiply your amount owed by 0.0000822 for each day your payment is late.
-If you made payments after April 15, you must adjust the amount owed after each payment for the calculation of interest.
+If you do not pay 100 percent of your income tax liability by April 18, 2023, you must pay 5 percent annual interest, computed daily on the amount you owe.
+Multiply your amount owed by 0.0001370 for each day your payment is late.
+If you made payments after April 18, you must adjust the amount owed after each payment for the calculation of interest.
 You must calculate the interest between each payment separately and add the interest owed for each period on this line.

-Example: George owed \$2,000 on April 15.
+Example: George owed \$2,000 on April 18.
 He made a payment of \$1,000 on June 14.
-He pays the remaining \$1,000 with his return on October 15.
+He pays the remaining \$1,000 with his return on October 16.
 George has two interest calculation periods.
-He must first calculate the interest for 60 days based on \$2,000.
-Then, he calculates the interest for 123 days based on \$1,000.
-His interest is (\$9.86 + \$10.11 = \$19.97).
+He must first calculate the interest for 57 days based on \$2,000.
+Then, he calculates the interest for 124 days based on \$1,000.
+His interest is (\$15.62 + \$16.99= \$32.60).

-Late File Penalty.
-If you file your return after October 15, you must pay a late file penalty.
-The penalty is equal to 5 percent per month on the amount owed on the extended due date, up to 25 percent of the amount owed on October 15, until the return is filed.
+Late Filing Penalty.
+If you file your return after October 16, you must pay a late filing penalty.
+The penalty is equal to 5 percent per month on the amount owed on the extended due date, up to 25 percent of the amount owed on October 16, until the return is filed.
 The minimum penalty is \$50, even if you are claiming a refund.

-If the taxes and interest are paid within 30 days of the first Notice of Assessment sent by the department, the late file penalty may be waived.
+If the taxes and interest are paid within 30 days of the first Notice of Assessment sent by the department, the late filing penalty may be waived.

 Late Payment Penalty.
-The late payment penalty is equal to 0.5 percent per month, calculated daily, on the unpaid amount from April 15, 2021, until it is paid.
+The late payment penalty is equal to 0.5 percent per month, calculated daily, on the unpaid amount from April 18, 2023, until it is paid.
 The daily rate is 0.0164 percent.
 Your late payment penalty will never exceed 12 percent (24 months x 0.5 percent) of the unpaid tax.
-Late pay penalty is automatically waived if you pay all the tax and interest with your return, or within 30 days of the first notice from the department.
+Late payment penalty is automatically waived if you pay all the tax and interest with your return, or within 30 days of the first notice from the department.

 If you are planning to pay the entire amount owed with the tax return, you do not need to calculate the late payment penalty.
 If you are not able to pay the entire amount owed with your tax return, use the calculation worksheet below to determine an estimation of the late payment penalty accumulated up until the date you file your return.

-The total amount to report on line 4 can be figured using the Penalties and Interest Worksheet on page 46.
+The total amount to report on line 4 can be figured using the Penalties and Interest Worksheet below.